j-bodek/fuzzytrie/README.md

 | 1 | ~3.29e-05 | ~0.00046 | ~0.14 | 306x |
 | 2 | ~0.000608 | ~0.00167 | ~0.14 | 84x |
 | 3 | ~0.053419 | ~0.00502 | ~0.14 | 27x |

+### Theory of operation
+Brief explaination of how this works internally can be found [here](/docs/howitworks.md "here")